axibase/atsd-use-cases/how-to/docker/README.md

 ## Overview

 If you have images hosted on the [Docker Hub](https://hub.docker.com) registry, you need to monitor automated build jobs on Docker Hub to make sure that the images are successfully published and your CI pipeline remains healthy.

-While the Docker Hub provides the capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), they're only executed when the automated build completes **successfully**.
-If the job fails or if it is stuck in `Queued` status, webhooks are **not** fired and your team remains unaware of broken builds.
-This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166).
-The fix is currently not available.
+While the Docker Hub provides the capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), they'll only be executed when the automated build completes **successfully**.
+If the job fails or if becomes stuck in `Queued` status, webhooks are **not** fired and your team remains unaware of broken builds.
+This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166) but a fix is currently not available.

 ![](images/docker-hub-notifications.png)

 While the email option can serve as a work-around for build failures, it's difficult to rely on it for programmable integration with alerting and CI systems.
-Also, an email alert is **not dispatched** when the build remains queued for a long period of time.
+Also, an email alert will **not be dispatched** when the build remains queued for a long period of time.

 ![](images/docker-email.png)

-This guide describes a solution, based on the rule engine implemented in [Axibase Time Series Database](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine), which polls the Docker Hub build history using the Docker Hub v2 API and generates missing webhooks in case of **build failures** or if the build is queued for more than 1 hour (this threshold is configurable).
+This guide describes a solution, based on the rule engine implemented in [Axibase Time Series Database](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine), which polls the Docker Hub build history using the Docker Hub v2 API and generates missing webhooks in case of **build failures** or if the build is queued for more than one hour (this threshold is configurable).

-Please note that this solution applies only to automated builds which are executed by Docker Hub itself.
+Please note that this solution only applies to automated builds which are executed by Docker Hub itself.

 ## Build Failures

-The build failures come in different flavors - some are caused by human error while others occur due to infrastructure changes outside of our control.
+Build failures come in different flavors - some are caused by human error while others occur are due to infrastructure changes outside of our control.
 Your team needs to fix these failure regardless of the cause.

 Human Error: